romainl/idiomatic-vimrc/README.md

 Guidelines for sculpting your very own `~/.vimrc`.

-Unlike the many so-called "distributions", "templates" or "awesome `vimrc`" you can find on the web, this repository is ***NOT*** meant to be an actual `vimrc` or even form the basis of your own `vimrc` so don't copy it to your `$HOME` and expect it to work.
+Unlike the many so-called "distributions", "templates" or "awesome `vimrc`" you can find on the web, this document is ***NOT*** meant to be an actual `vimrc` or even form the basis of your own `vimrc` so don't copy it to your `$HOME` and expect it to work.

 The purpose of this repository is to document battle-tested best practices regarding Vim configuration.
 Use it as a reference, not as a starting point.